marytts/marytts-wiki/UnitSelectionVoiceCreation-(draft).md

 ### <a name="step5" /> 5.
 Feature Vector Extraction from Text Data
 **FeatureSelection**
-Allows you to select context features for building the voice.
+Allows you to select context features for building the voice.  `Note: This component requires the MARY server`
 The selected context feature names are saved in your voice building directory in: mary/features.txt

 **PhoneUnitfeatureComputer**
-Computes Phone feature vectors for Unit Selection Voice building process. `Note: This component requires the MARY seerver`
+Computes Phone feature vectors for Unit Selection Voice building process. `Note: This component requires the MARY server`

 You can connect to a different server by altering the settings.
 See the settings help for more information on this.